carla-simulator/carla/Docs/recorder_and_playback.md

 ![actor blocked](img/actor_blocked1.png)

-As we can observe, there is an obstacle that is actually blocking the actor (see red vehicle in).
+As we can observe, there is an obstacle that is actually blocking the actor (see red vehicle in the image).
 Looking at another actor using:

 ```py